foodpress/FoodPress/readme.txt

 FIXED: Party size placeholder text missing in translations
 FIXED: Start reservations from tomorrow not working
 FIXED: Mobile lightbox menu not closing
+FIXED Addons and licenses page not showing all addon information
 UPDATED: Shortcode generator to prevent default <a> click actions

 = 1.3.1 (2016-1-20)